lsst/rubin_sim/README.md

 ```

 Please note that the pip installation of pyoorb does not come with the necessary data files.
-If you need this functionality, the data files are most easily installable via conda with
+To actually use pyoorb, the data files are most easily installable via conda with
  ```
- conda install -c conda-forge openorb-data-de405
+ conda install -c conda-forge openorb-data conda install -c conda-forge openorb-data-de405
  ```
+The pip installation of `rubin_sim` will install the pip version of `pyoorb` which is
+more up-to-date compared to the conda-forge version of `openorb`.
+For the purposes of
+`rubin_sim`, the functionality is essentially the same however.

 ### Developer Installation ###

 To install `rubin_sim` from source using pip, with all required dependencies:
 ```
-git clone https://github.com/lsst/rubin_sim.git ; cd rubin_sim # clone and cd into repo
+git clone https://github.com/lsst/rubin_sim.git ; cd rubin_sim  ## clone and cd into repo
-conda create -n rubin-sim ; conda activate rubin-sim  # optional (but recommended) new conda env conda install -c conda-forge --file=all_req.txt  # substitute mamba for conda if you like pip install -e . rs_download_data  # Downloads a few GB of data to $RUBIN_SIM_DATA_DIR (~/rubin_sim_data if unset)
+conda create -n rubin-sim ; conda activate rubin-sim   ## optional (but recommended) new conda env conda install -c conda-forge --file=all_req.txt   ## substitute mamba for conda if you like pip install -e . rs_download_data  ## Downloads a few GB of data to $RUBIN_SIM_DATA_DIR (~/rubin_sim_data if unset)
 ```
 Note that external collaborators will likely want to follow similar directions, using a fork of our rubin_sim github repo first (and then clone from there).